-- At the end of the cooking process you’ll have to add in the beaten eggs (see recipe notes for the technique I use).
+- Towards the end of the cooking process, you’ll have to add in beaten eggs (see recipe notes for the technique I use).

-- Finish the soup by adding your lemon juice, salt and spices (if you live in Romania, you may use the traditional “bors”).
+- Finish the soup by adding lemon juice salt and spices (if you live in Romania, you may use the traditional “bors”).

 - That’s about it!
 Please see the recipe section for all the details.